 The City of Plano encourages its citizens to provide input in the Action Plan process.
 Through its adopted Citizen Participation Plan (CPP), the City sets forth policies and procedures for citizens and groups to provide the City with information on housing and community development needs as part of the preparation of the Action Plan.
-Accordingly, the April 23rd public hearing was, and the July 22nd public hearing will be advertised in the same manner.
-Both meetings will be held in the city.
+Accordingly, two public hearings were advertised in local newspapers and held in the city.
 As required by the CPP, the City conducted at least one public hearing during development of the Action Plan and at least one during the public comment period for the Action Plan.